ANU-RSES-Education/EMSC-3002/Lectures/Module-ii-Lecture-1-Structural-Geology-And-Crustal-Deformation.reveal.md

 **Geodynamics** focuses on the forces that drives mantle convection, plate tectonics and the deformation of Earth's material.
 Geodynamics is interested in deep mantle and lithospheric processes and their link to plate motion and deformation.
 Geodynamics operates on scales greater than 100km.

 <--o-->

-## Range of methods to approach structural geology
+## Range of methods to approach structures

 <div>
 <div style="width:50%; float:left">